TP-NOTE(1) Version 1.21.5 | Tp-Note documentation

 [app_args]

 Save the modified configuration file.
-Next time you launch Tp-Note, the Mark Text-editor will open with your note.
+Next time you launch Tp-Note, the Mark Text-editor will open.

 Register a console text editor running in a terminal emulator